MHordecki/easyply/README.rst

 Basic usage is simple: Prefix all your easyply rules with ``px_`` prefix (instead of the usual ``p_``) and call ``easyply.process_all(globals())`` before creating your PLY parser.
+If your parser is a class, pass in the class.
-If your want more fine grained control, consult the API reference.
+If you want more fine-grained control, consult the API reference.

 License
 =======